DreamLM/Dream-Coder/README.md

     <img src="assets/results.png" width="90%"/>
 <p>

+## Note on the Code Release 🥲
+We're still working through our internal code review.
+Thank you for your patience—please stay tuned!

 ## Features
 ### Flexible Code Generation
 We observe Dream-Coder 7B exhibits emergent any-order generation that adaptively determines its decoding style based on the coding task.
 For example, Dream-Coder 7B Instruct displays patterns such as: